khulnasoft/integrations-core/oracle/README.md

 #### Only custom queries

 To skip default metric checks for an instance and only run custom queries with an existing metrics gathering user, insert the tag `only_custom_queries` with a value of `true`.
-This allows a configured instance of the Oracle integration to skip the system, process, and tablespace metrics from running, and allows custom queries to be run without having the permissions described in the [Datadog user creation](#datadog-user-creation) section.
+This allows a configured instance of the Oracle integration to skip the system, process, and tablespace metrics from running, and allows custom queries to be run without having the permissions described in the [Khulnasoft user creation](#khulnasoft-user-creation) section.
 If this configuration entry is omitted, the user you specify is required to have those table permissions to run a custom query.

 ```yaml
 init_config: